-However, ESMA also notes that the definition and calculation of an APM should be consistent over time.
-Consequently, ESMA recommends that issuers use caution when making adjustments to APMs and/or when including new APMs which have the objective of showing the effects that Covid-19 has had on financial performance and cash flows.
+ESMA notes that the definition and calculation of an APM should be consistent over time.
+Consequently, ESMA recommends that issuers use caution when making adjustments to APMs and/or when including new APMs.
 In particular, issuers need to ensure that these measures provide a fair presentation of the development and performance of the business and its financial position.
 The assessment should include whether the new or amended APMs would provide transparent and useful information to the market, and improve the comparability, reliability and/or understandability of APMs and the other financial information disclosed to the markets.